anoma/nspec/docs/tutorial/engines/index.md

-the Anoma specification describes a fixed finite number of _state transition functions_ such that the behavior of every (correct and non-faulty) engine instance in Anoma is determined by exactly one of these _state transition functions_.
+the Anoma specification describes a fixed finite number of _state transition functions_ such that the behaviour of every (correct and non-faulty) engine instance in Anoma is determined by exactly one of these _state transition functions_.
 We dub the equivalence class of engine instances that share the same _state transition function_ an _engine type_.

 We now describe in more detail the "internal" structure of each engine instance; this is also a deliberate design choice.
-The, we describe how the corresponding engine type can be described.
+Then, we describe how the corresponding engine type can be described.

 [^1]: We also will allow for elapsing of timers, which is a technical detail concerning the handling of